 In that capacity, he designed and executed cultural-tourism marketing efforts for more than 50 leading museums and performing arts organizations for more than 12 years.
 As the first Vice President for Cultural Tourism Marketing at L.A.
 Tourism, he also created and staged major consumer and travel-industry cultural-tourism marketing events in 14 countries on four continents.

-McDowell is Chairman of the Board of Directors of the International Visitors Council of Los Angeles, a member of the Board of Directors of the U.S. Cultural & Heritage Tourism Alliance, and a veteran board member and former president of the Travel & Tourism Marketing Association of Southern California, former Chairman of the Board of Governors of the L.A Stage Alliance and a Founding Board Member of Arts for L.A .
+McDowell is Chairman of the Board of Directors of the International Visitors Council of Los Angeles, a Member of the Board of Directors of the U.S. Cultural & Heritage Tourism Alliance, former President and longtime Board Member of the Travel & Tourism Marketing Association of Southern California, former Chairman of the Board of Governors of the L.A Stage Alliance and a Founding Board Member of Arts for L.A .

 Current and Past Cultural Tourism Marketing Initiatives Have Benefited Such Partners as: